-From: Adam Larsen, Field Services Manager

-Subject: Authorization and Approval of Amendment #5 to the Annual Paving Services

-Contract for FY 2022/23
+To:Board of DirectorsFrom:Adam Larsen, Field Services ManagerDate:May 24, 2023Subject:Authorization and Approval of Amendment #5 to the Annual Paving Services Contract for FY 2022/23

 Authorization and approval of Amendment #5 to the Annual Paving Services agreement with Sierra National Asphalt (SNA) for FY2022/23, net increase \$75,000.
 The staff recommendation was reviewed by the Engineering Committee, which recommends approval by the Board of Directors under the Consent Calendar.